playcanvas/developer.playcanvas.com/docs/user-manual/billing/index.md

 :::note

-Editing the details of an existing subscription will not trigger a payment straight away.
-But on your next scheduled billing date, the invoice will show the updated details.
+While the button says 'PAY NOW', editing the details of an existing subscription will not trigger a payment straight away.
+You will be billed as normal on the next billing date and the invoice will show the updated details.

 :::